 Dr Fairris uses only market leading products

-All treatments are delivered by a highly qualified and experienced Aesthetic Doctor.
+All clinical treatments are delivered by a highly qualified and experienced Aesthetic Doctor.

 We aim for subtle, natural-looking results